TechOffice/TechOffice-Example/010-Java/999-Dev/ExampleAssitant/README.md

 	* Maven Project contains pom.xml which has specifies the project name.
 Maven Project Name should be consistent with the project folder name.
 * Eclipse Project Support
 	* Eclipse Project contains .project file storing meta data of the project.
 It would specifies the project name.
 Eclipse Project Name should be consistent with the project folder name
+* READNE.md
+	* For each Maven Project, it would contain its own README.md file.
+The file should follow specified format.